-- (a) An employer and employee may agree in writing to the employee taking a period of paid annual leave before the employee has accrued an entitlement to the leave. - (b) An agreement must: - (i) state the amount of leave to be taken in advance and the date on which leave is to commence; and - be signed by the employer and employee and, if the employee is under 18 years of age, by the employee's parent or guardian.
+- (a) An employer and employee may agree in writing to the employee taking a period of paid annual leave before the employee has accrued an entitlement to the leave. - (b) An agreement must: - (i) state the amount of leave to be taken in advance and the date on which leave is to commence; and - (ii) be signed by the employer and employee and, if the employee is under 18 years of age, by the employee's parent or guardian.

-NOTE: An example of the type of agreement required by clause 24.13 is set out at Schedule G-Agreement to Take Annual Leave in Advance.
-There is no requirement to use the form of agreement set out at Schedule G-Agreement to Take Annual Leave in Advance.
+Note: An example of the type of agreement required by clause 25.11 is set out at Schedule E. There is no requirement to use the form of agreement set out at Schedule E.

-- (c) The employer must keep a copy of any agreement under clause 24.13 as an employee record. - (d) If, on the termination of the employee's employment, the employee has not accrued an entitlement to all of a period of paid annual leave already taken in accordance with an agreement under clause 24.13, the employer may deduct from any money due to the employee on termination an amount equal to the amount that was paid to the employee in respect of any part of the period of annual leave taken in advance to which an entitlement has not been accrued.
+- (c) The employer must keep a copy of any agreement under clause 25.11 as an employee record. - (d) If, on the termination of the employee's employment, the employee has not accrued an entitlement to all of a period of paid annual leave already taken in accordance with an agreement under clause 25.11, the employer may deduct from any money due to the employee on termination an amount equal to the amount that was paid to the employee in respect of any part of the period of annual leave taken in advance to which an entitlement has not been accrued.